 The main objective of interest rate risk management is to limit the negative impact of changes in interest rates on the Bank's capital and net interest income by managing the structure of interest bearing assets and liabilities in a coordinated manner and setting up restrictions of minimum/maximum interest rates for interest bearing assets/liabilities.
-Policy on managing liquidity, interest rate risk in the Banking book and market risks describe the main criteria for management and control of the Bank's interest rate risk.
+The interest rate risk management policies describe the main criteria for management and control of the Group's interest rate risk.

-The Bank performs identification of risk sources through the analysis of the existing structure of interest-bearing assets and liabilities.
-Analysis of interest gaps by remaining maturities (for fixed interest rate assets and liabilities) or by next interest rate change dates (for floating interest rate assets and liabilities or variable interest rate instruments) is convenient for determining positions that expose the Bank to interest rate risk.
+The Group performs identification of risk sources through the analysis of the existing structure of interest-bearing assets and liabilities.
+Analysis of interest gaps by remaining maturities (for fixed interest rate assets and liabilities) or by next interest rate change dates (for floating interest rate assets and liabilities or variable interest rate instruments) is convenient for determining positions that expose the Group to interest rate risk.

-The Bank quantifies interest rate risk as a change in the economic value of equity and in the net interest income calculated for 6 short-term and long-term interest rate change scenarios.
-Estimates of interest rate risk is performed for all interest-bearing on-balance and off-balance positions of the Bank.
+The Group quantifies interest rate risk as a change in the economic value of equity and in the net interest income calculated for 6 short-term and long-term interest rate change scenarios. .
+Estimates of interest rate risk is performed for all interest-bearing on-balance and off-balance positions of the Group.

-The Bank's Risk Appetite Statement for 2024, in order to control the amount of interest rate risk, sets limits on the maximum level of changes in the economic value of capital and net interest income, determined by quantifying interest rate risk due to interest rate change scenarios.
+The Group's Risk Appetite Statement for 2024, in order to control the amount of interest rate risk, sets limits on the maximum level of changes in the economic value of capital and net interest income, determined by quantifying interest rate risk due to interest rate change scenarios.

-The Bank's interest rate risk management is centralized at the level of the ALCO and has a mediumand long-term nature of a gradual change in the balance sheet structure regarding the Bank's vulnerability to interest rate risk.
-The Bank mitigates interest rate risk by:
+The Group's interest rate risk management is centralized at the level of the ALCO and has a mediumand long-term nature of a gradual change in the balance sheet structure regarding the Bank's vulnerability to interest rate risk.
+The Group mitigates interest rate risk by:

-- purchase/sale of financial instruments, including derivatives, with hedging purposes; - designing new banking products for clients with desired repricing characteristics; - changing tenors of investments into sovereign T-bills, depending on expected changes in the interest rates
+- purchase/sale of financial instruments, including derivatives, with hedging purposes; - designing new banking products for clients with desired repricing characteristics; - changing tenors of investments into sovereign T-bills, depending on expected changes in the interest rates.